ravisantoshgudimetla/kube-usage-scheduler-extender/README.md

 ## Build and Run

  - Make sure that metrics-server is running as deployment and getting node level metrics.
-You can test this using: kubectl get --raw "/apis/metrics.k8s.io/v1beta1/nodes" | jq.
-This should return information related to all the node along with current usage on the nodes.
+You can test this using:
+ `kubectl get --raw "/apis/metrics.k8s.io/v1beta1/nodes" | jq`.
+This should return information related to all the nodes along with current usage on the nodes.
  - Do a git clone of this repo and then run:

 ```